All Our Clients Are ‘Round’

 On the other side of the coin, our lives are made interesting by round characters.
 Friends and family, whom we have seen develop and change over time, are perhaps the best example of round characters in our lives.
 A coworker who you observe growing into a new role, or who you just learn more about during a job, is another example.

 To us, some of the “roundest” people we know are our Clients.
 We are in a unique and privileged position to have a relationship with our Clients that spans time – often years or even decades.
 We are there as Clients envision and develop their goals, embark on new careers, and grow their families.
 Through a robust discovery process, we have a depth of understanding regarding their true nature that is not afforded to many.
-Through tools like the Wheel of Life (pictured right), we help Clients better understand the quality of various realms that constitute their environment.
+Through tools like the Wheel of Life (pictured below), we help Clients better understand the quality of various realms that constitute their environment.
 We also use a Life Transitions Survey to encourage Clients to think about the various changes they are currently experiencing, and what might be on the horizon.
 These tools allow us to see all our Clients as their roundest selves.

 We have this opportunity because financial planning is not transactional in nature, but instead transformational.
 If we were simply selling financial products, our Clients could be treated as flat.
 Since we are instead serving as a trusted advisor through all the ups and downs, we want our clients as round as they can be.
 The more we know the Client, the better we can serve them.
 So, since eating that extra slice of cake won’t help Yeske Buie develop rounder Clients, we ask for your continued willingness to share your true selves with us.
 It’s an honor to see your complexity, and we truly believe it makes for better planning.